fvilmos/gesture_detector/README.md

 1. Create directory structure to store the files
 2. Create labels file
 3. Capture and copy files under the desired folders
-4. Intruct software for retrain
+4. Instruct software for retrain
 ```
 #### 1. Create directory structure